-The Freedom From Religion Foundation, a state/church watchdog, is accepting applications for one legal fellowship starting immediately.
+The Freedom From Religion Foundation, a state/church watchdog, has two legal fellowship positions that are filled yearly on an alternating basis.
 The positions are to be based in Madison, Wisconsin, where FFRF is headquartered.

 FFRF acts on countless violations of separation of state and church on behalf of our membership and the public, successfully correcting many violations through persuasion, education and litigation.
 FFRF is a 501(c)(3) nonprofit, whose two purposes are to educate the public about nontheism, and to defend the constitutional principle of separation between state and church.
 FFRF has more than 30,000 nonreligious members nationwide.

 FFRF's legal fellows function as full-time staff attorneys handling an important First Amendment caseload and will report directly to the Legal Director.
 FFRF legal fellows help resolve state/church violations.
 Some of the legal work includes:

 - Handling incoming state/church complaints from members and prospective members

 - Educating members on Establishment Clause case law

 - Sending letters of complaint to government agencies and officials

 - Drafting letters, some statements, action alerts or blogs

 - Answering questions and sending responses to FFRF members and the general public over First Amendment issues

 - Advising on legal strategy for FFRF litigation efforts